centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Showserver

-To show the server list of an LDAP configuration, use the **SHOWSERVER** action.
-The Configuration Name is used to identify the LDAP configuration to query:
+To show the list of servers for an LDAP configuration, use the **SHOWSERVER** action.
+To identify the LDAP configuration to query, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o LDAP -a SHOWSERVER -v "openldap"